amandangol/reverie/README.md

 4. **Cross-Platform**: Seamless experience on both iOS and Android
 5. **Regular Updates**: Continuous improvements and new features
 6. **Secure Backup**: Reliable Google Drive integration for your memories
+7. **Multi-language Support**: Translate your memories to share with anyone
+8. **Built-in Camera**: Capture moments directly in the app

 ## 📈 Roadmap